Rpule99/Seatle-Airbnb/README.md

 2) Calendar: This contains listing availability and price on each data.
 3) Reviews: This CSV contains each reviewers comments and their details.

+CSV files could not be saved to GIT as they are large. view them at https://www.kaggle.com/datasets/airbnb/seattle/data

 ## Libraries used
 numpy and pandas: used to wrangle data <br />
 matplotlib: used to create plots and graphs <br />